Future Leaders Group

 Through my volunteering for American Football I found out about 'Hit the Pitch' and dived straight in.
 Soon after, I was contacted about joining the BSUK Future Leaders, and I accepted the opportunity and the challenge.
 I am looking forward to having an input on the development of both softball and baseball at a university level in the UK as a University Softball Officers at Leeds Metropolitan University, as well as using my degree as a foundation for increasing participation at a grassroots level in primary schools.

 I am currently studying Sports Coaching at the University of Chester.
 I play a range of sports, including rugby and football, but have had limited experience of softball -- only a few PE lessons back in secondary school.
 However, I look forward to developing the sport on campus in my role as University Softball Officer, bringing this highly enjoyable sport to students and staff alike.

 I am from Beijing, China, and started to play baseball in 2008.
 China is similar to the UK, but is an even bigger "baseball desert".
 So I very much understand and feel the difficulty of playing baseball in the UK and I see promoting baseball as my duty.

-Therefore, I am happy to join the Youth Panel and share my international experience in pursuing a magnificent future for baseball along with my colleagues.
+Therefore, I am happy to join the Future Leaders and share my international experience in pursuing a magnificent future for baseball along with my colleagues.
 And, since I have been trained by some former professional players and coaches, I am eager to offer my knowledge to young and new players.